About the Author

 Creative Writing

-I have published two novels and a collection of short fiction in India (The Hottest Day Of The Year was also published in the UK) and several shorter pieces (mostly fiction) in journals and newspapers around the world.
+I have published three novels, the most recent being The East Indian (2023), and a collection of short fiction in India.
+Several shorter pieces (mostly fiction) have been published in journals and newspapers around the world.
 My short fiction has also been broadcast on BBC Radio and Commonwealth Radio.
-My work has received several awards and prizes including the Ruth and James Ewing Award, the Katha Prize for Creative Fiction (two times), the India Plaza Golden Quill Critic’s Choice Award, the Hindu-Picador Short Story Prize, the Asian Age prize, etc.
+My work has received several awards and prizes.

 Academic Work